 \subsection{The priorior PDFs}

 The choice of the priorior PDFs' ranges firstly satisfies $\gamma^{2}\gg 1$ and $\kappa\ge1$.
-We set the ranges of $\gamma$ and $\kappa$ to be wide, to explore the parameter space.
-Since the validity of Eqs.~\ref{eq:mode_coupling} requires high frequency waves, we put an extra constrain on the priorior PDFs:
+We set wide ranges for $\gamma$ and $\kappa$ to explore the parameter space.
+Since the validity of Eqs.~\ref{eq:mode_coupling} requires high frequency waves, we put an extra constraint on the priorior PDFs via

 where $\omega_{\mathrm{min}} = 2\pi\cdot 1000$ MHz.
 We set 128 Markov chains for running the algorithm.
-To generate the required priorior PDFs, we use \texttt{random} of \texttt{numpy} to generate random values within the ranges we set.
+To generate the required priorior PDFs, we used \texttt{random} of \texttt{numpy} to generate random values within the ranges we set.
 If the generated random values satisfy Eq.~\ref{eq:prior_constrain}, they are sampled.